m-atharkhan/demi/README.md

 ## **Revolutionary Virtual Machine & Programming Language Platform**

-*Complete custom toolchain for the future Demi programming language with unprecedented customization capabilities*
+*Complete custom toolchain for the future Demi programming language - the Vim of programming languages*

+**Demi will be the Vim of programming languages** - infinitely customizable, with every aspect configurable to match your exact needs.
+Just as Vim lets you tailor your editor to perfection, Demi will let you customize syntax, semantics, behavior, and tooling on a per-project basis.

 DemiEngine is the foundational backend for **Demi**, a revolutionary programming language that will offer unprecedented customization capabilities.
-With a rock-solid virtual machine featuring 134 registers, 162 opcodes, and **100% test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.
+With a rock-solid virtual machine featuring 134 registers, 63 implemented opcodes, and **100% test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.

 ---

 ## 🎯 **Project Vision**

-**Current Status:** DemiEngine Backend ✅ **100% Complete**
+**Current Status:** Core Backend Complete - Assembly Language Expansion In Progress

-DemiEngine serves as the complete foundation for the upcoming **Demi programming language**, which will feature:
+DemiEngine serves as the foundation for the upcoming **Demi programming language**.
+Before building the high-level language frontend, we're expanding the assembly instruction set to enable seamless native code generation.
+The future Demi language will feature:

 - 🎭 **Total Language Customization**: Project-specific syntax, keywords, and behaviors
 - ⚡ **Dual-Mode Execution**: Interpretation for development + Native compilation for production